 Ms. Blais has devoted a significant amount of her practice to counseling clients and advocating to Congress on behalf of clients regarding patent policy.
 In this capacity, she has worked on various pieces of legislation impacting the pharmaceutical industry, including the Biologics Price Competition & Innovation Act and the America Invents Act.
 Ms. Blais has been involved in drafting proposed legislation and has made numerous presentations before Congressional members and staff.

 Additionally, Ms. Blais has an active pro bono practice.
-For the last five years, she has represented unaccompanied immigrant and refugee children in their deportation proceedings through Kids in Need of Defense (KIND).
-Since 2008, she has also represented adults seeking asylum through The Political Asylum/Immigration Representation Project (PAIR) and represented Ugandan lesbians through Immigration Equality, which provides legal counsel to the LGBT and HIV-positive immigrant community.
-Ms. Blais is co-chair of the board of the civil rights advocates Lawyers’ Committee for Civil Rights and Economic Justice, providing pro bono legal representation to victims of discrimination based on race or national origin residing in Greater Boston and throughout Massachusetts.
-Through the Lawyers’ Committee, Ms. Blais is involved in the support of Massachusetts sanctuary cities Chelsea and Lawrence, seeking to establish that these cities are in full compliance with federal immigration law.
+Since 2012, she has represented unaccompanied immigrant and refugee children in their deportation proceedings through Kids in Need of Defense (KIND).
+Ms. Blais also serves on KIND’s Boston Advisory Committee.
+Since 2008, she has also represented adults seeking asylum through The Political Asylum/Immigration Representation Project (PAIR) and has recently represented Ugandan lesbians through Immigration Equality, which provides legal counsel to the LGBT and HIV-positive immigrant community.
+With the Lawyers’ Committee for Civil Rights and Economic Justice, Ms. Blais is involved in the support of Massachusetts sanctuary cities Chelsea and Lawrence, seeking to establish that these cities are in full compliance with federal immigration law.

 In 2013, at the selection of firm leadership, Ms. Blais participated in Harvard Business School’s “Leading Professional Service Firms” executive education program.
 This selective program focuses on how professional service firms should approach client retention and client service, among other critical issues facing professional service firms.